JohnnyPro/chapa-frontend-interview-assignment/README.md

 - **User**: View wallet balance, recent transactions, and initiate new transactions
 - **Admin**: Manage users (activate/deactivate), view user payment summaries
 - **Super Admin**: All admin features plus add/remove admins or regular user and view system-wide stats
+- **Transactions**: Users can submit transactions with real UI feedback and state updates (all simulated with mock data)
 - **Mocked API Calls**: All backend logic is simulated with mock data and async delays
 - **Redux**: Used for robust global state management
 - **Clean Component Structure**: Organized for clarity and scalability